Suga's Cabinet to face no-confidence motion on Tuesday

 The CDP and the smaller parties have called for extending the Diet session for three months beyond its last day Wednesday to deal with the coronavirus pandemic, but the Liberal Democratic Party and its junior coalition ally Komeito have deemed it unnecessary.

-The move is almost certain to fail as the LDP and its coalition partners hold a majority of seats in the Diet's Lower House.

-LDP Secretary-General Toshihiro Nikai, regarded as the No. 2 figure after Suga in the ruling party, told reporters he will advise dissolving the Lower House for a general election to Suga if the motion is submitted.
+LDP Secretary General Toshihiro Nikai, regarded as the No. 2 figure after Suga in the ruling party, told reporters he will advise dissolving the House of Representatives for a general election to Suga if the motion is submitted.

-Suga did not rule out dissolving the Lower House at a news conference Sunday in Britain after attending a three-day summit of the Group of Seven industrialized countries, while stressing his priority remains bringing COVID-19 under control.
+Suga did not rule out dissolving the Lower House of the Diet at a news conference Sunday in Britain after attending a three-day summit of the Group of Seven industrialized countries, while stressing his priority remains bringing COVID-19 under control.

 “(The election) could happen any time.
 But my top priority is dealing with the coronavirus,” Suga said.
 “I want to bring back safety and security to the Japanese people as soon as possible.”